Authored by: Jasmine Bhalla

 Many have pointed out that issues pertaining to access and equity of underrepresented groups do not make any appearance in relation to higher education in the policy draft , and that the document needs to be closely examined with regard to gender, caste, class, disability and minority rights.
 Recently, certain recommendations were proposed by a collective of women’s groups, including NGOs, queer groups, students and academics, aimed at strengthening the policy through better integration of gender-based issues .
 Some of these suggestions include provision for children with learning disabilities, mandatory comprehensive sex education, special incentives for girls to study science and mathematics at the senior secondary level, and designing safe and accessible online and digital spaces.

-The conflation of transgender persons with persons with intersex variations in the document, who may or may not identify as transgender, has been flagged as an area of concern.
+The conflation of transgender persons with intersex variations in the document, who may or may not identify as transgender, has been flagged as an area of concern.
 Furthermore, sexual harassment in the policy is alluded to in passing and there is no mention of sexuality or alternative sexual orientations .

 It has been widely reported how rampant ad-hoc and contractual appointments, resulting in acute faculty shortages, have adversely impacted higher education.
 More than a third of teaching positions in the nation’s central universities remain unfilled.
 In Delhi University alone, almost 60% of faculty members are non-permanent .
 The committee observes that poor service conditions, heavy teaching loads, lack of autonomy, and no clear career progression system result in low faculty motivation.
 The draft policy, therefore, recommends the introduction of a permanent employment track system for faculty in all higher education institutions by the year 2030.